aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/shapes-in-charts/_index.md

 Labels provide a means for giving information to users about a spreadsheet's content.
 Aspose.Cells allows you to add and manipulate labels even into charts.

-The [**ShapeCollection**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/) class provides a method named [**addLabelInChart**](https://reference.aspose.com/cells/nodejs-cpp/aspose.cells.drawing/shapecollection/methods/addlabelinchart), used to add a label control to a chart.
+The [**ShapeCollection**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/) class provides a method named [**addLabelInChart(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addLabelInChart-number-number-number-number-), used to add a label control to a chart.
 Below is a list of the parameters used for the method:

 - **top** – the vertical offset of the label from the upper left corner in units of 1/4000 of the chart area.
 - **left** – the vertical offset of the label from the upper left corner in units of 1/4000 of the chart area.